Kelly Schalow

 Core Customer Issue

+The same product is identified in many different ways, and most researchers didn’t realize this.
 When a researcher puts in a request for an item, they don’t want to risk their experiments failing because one item was slightly different.
+Many were wary of any unfamiliar items, and this design needed to convince them when these items were actually the same.

 In short: